Instant Pot Cranberry Sauce

 Step Three

-This Instant Pot Cranberry Sauce recipe is so much better than the canned stuff.
+This Instant Pot Cranberry Sauce recipe is perfect for your holiday menu.
 I hope your family enjoys this cranberry recipe as much as mine does!

 Recipe FAQs